These are the garden design trends that designers are loving for their outdoor spaces this summer

 Joe Perkins, designer of The King’s Trust Garden: Seeding Success at Chelsea Flower Show 2025, forecasts that climate change will continue to influence what we grow in our gardens.

-“We have seen some pretty extreme weather events over the last year; the UK is getting warmer and wetter, and we are going to have to learn to adapt to this changing climate.
-We need to look to Southern Europe for our inspiration on what to grow in our gardens as a lot of these plants for gravel gardens can tolerate the seesaw of dry weather followed by flood," explains Joe.
+“We have seen some pretty extreme weather events over recent years; the UK is getting warmer and wetter, and we are going to have to learn to adapt to this changing climate.
+We need to look to Southern Europe for our inspiration on what to grow in our gardens, as a lot of these plants for gravel gardens can tolerate the seesaw of dry weather followed by flood," explains Joe.

 “A lot of the plants that we see when we go on holiday will become more familiar in the UK.
 Annuals – plants that grow and set seed in one year – are set to become even more popular."